Cheesy bacon Brussels sprout casserole with Parmesan and cream cheese, an easy to make side dish or light meal for the holiday season.

 - fresh herbs like savory or thyme

-In the meantime clean the sprouts, if necessary.
+- In the meantime clean the sprouts, if necessary.
 Remove their outer leaves and the thickest, lower part of the stem.
 If the sprouts are very large, halve them.
-If I use frozen sprouts, I don't bother to defrost them, I give them to the water in their frozen status.
+If I use frozen sprouts, I don't bother to defrost them, I add them to the water in their frozen status.

-When the water starts to boil, add some salt and then the cleaned Brussels sprouts.
+- When the water starts to boil, add some salt, and then the cleaned Brussels sprouts.
 Cook for about 4-5 minutes and already check the consistency of the sprouts, they should still be rather firm, they will continue cooking in the oven and they should not get too mushy.
-If you feel they are still too firm, continue cooking for another few minutes, then check again.
-The cooking time depends on the size of the sprouts, so keep checking.

 - Melt the butter in a small saucepan.
 Add the finely chopped onion and the bacon cubes and cook until the onion is translucent.